-From there, you can slowly discover what is possible: quickly check a location after an event, watch how places change over time, and build maps you can share with others — all in your browser, without GIS software.
+From there, you can slowly discover what is possible: track world events as they happen with Delta Signals, ask Delta Agent what they mean, quickly check a location after an event, watch how places change over time, and build maps you can share with others — all in your browser, without GIS software.

 Create a free account to explore your own locations and gently learn how satellite imagery can support your work and ideas.